Avi Shlaim: Reception

 The Israeli historians Joseph Heller and Yehoshua Porath have claimed that Shlaim "misleads his readers with arguments that Israel had missed the opportunity for peace while the Arabs are strictly peace seekers".

-According to Yoav Gelber, Shlaim's claim that there was a deliberate and pre-meditated anti-Palestinian “collusion” between the Jewish Agency and King Abdullah, is unequivocally refuted by the documentary evidence on the development of contacts between Israel and Jordan before, during and after the war.
-Marc Lynch however wrote that "the voluminous evidence in [Gelber's] book does not allow so conclusive a verdict".
+According to Yoav Gelber, Shlaim concluded that the Jewish Agency and King Abdullah of Jordan agreed in 1946 to divide up the land of Palestine between themselves and feigned a short war before implementing the agreement.
+Gelber wrote that the documentary evidence on the development of contacts between Israel and Jordan before, during, and after the 1948 war does not support Shlaim's conclusion.
+Marc Lynch wrote that "the voluminous evidence in [Gelber's] book does not allow so conclusive a verdict".